Thursday, June 30, 2022

 In the case of the Dravidian languages, which probably have an ancestral version that was tonal under the environmental hypothesis, the pertinent fact is that there are no meaningful communities in Dravidian India that do not have substantial ANI admixture dating to the last 2000-3500 years.
 The language learner affect at the time of ANI-ASI admixture could have stripped the Dravidian languages in existence at the time of their tonal features for the same reasons.
 The ubiquity of the Hindu religion in Dravidian India which has clear Indo-Aryan and Harappan synthesis origins, likewise suggests that the language learners were not just anybody, they were culturally influential elites whose language choices tend to influence whole communities by cultural imitation.

-A New Post WIth A Weird Date
+A New Post With A Weird Date

 I recently resurrected a lengthy draft post that blogger has, for some reason that I have never seen before, given the date of February 2, 2021, which is when the draft was initiated, rather than today, which is when it was finally revised and published.